trfina/regex-tutorial-hex/README.md

  Lazy matches optional characters.
 Therefore, it finds the smallest possible string.

- - `3C9` (Crayoly Shamrock) - The smallest possible string would be a hex-triplet, or a shorthand version of the expanded 6 character hex code without the `#`.
+ - `3C9` (Crayola Shamrock) - The smallest possible string would be a hex-triplet, or a shorthand version of the expanded 6 character hex code without the `#`.

 ## Resources